Links on Android Authority may earn us a commission. Learn more.

-Nvidia’s GPU lineup right now is more focused on ray tracing, with the RTX series branded specifically for it.
+Currently, Nvidia’s GPU lineup is more focused on ray tracing, with the RTX series explicitly branded for it.
 With the newer generation, it has given noticeable performance gains with ray tracing.
 This is a significant area where AMD’s offerings lag.
 Nvidia also offers non-RTX GPUs to fill out the lower-end price brackets.

 Nvidia GeForce RTX 30 series GPU